kurisu/SQuAD_Agent_Experiment/README.md

 ## Methods Used

 1. SQuAD Dataset: The dataset used for training the chatbot is the Stanford SQuAD dataset, which contains over 100,000 questions and answers extracted from 500+ articles.
-2. MemGPT: MemGPT is a framework for building conversational AI systems.
-It uses a combination of retrieval and generation to create a chatbot that can answer questions about the dataset, while also incorporating conversational context.
-3. RAG: RAG is a technique used to improve the accuracy of chatbots by using a custom knowledge base.
+2. RAG: RAG is a technique used to improve the accuracy of chatbots by using a custom knowledge base.
 In this project, the Stanford SQuAD dataset is used as the knowledge base.
-4. Llama 3.1: Llama 3.1 is a large language model used to generate responses to user questions.
+3. Llama 3.1: Llama 3.1 is a large language model used to generate responses to user questions.
 It is used in this project to generate responses to user questions, while also incorporating conversational context.
-5. Transformers Agents 2.0: Transformers Agents 2.0 is a framework for building conversational AI systems.
+4. Transformers Agents 2.0: Transformers Agents 2.0 is a framework for building conversational AI systems.
 It is used in this project to build the chatbot.
-6. Created a SquadRetrieverTool to integrate a fine-tuned BERT model into the agent, along with a TextToImageTool for a playful way to engage with the question-answering agent.
+5. Created a SquadRetrieverTool to integrate a fine-tuned BERT model into the agent, along with a TextToImageTool for a playful way to engage with the question-answering agent.

 ## Evaluation